air pollution?

 From 2010 to 2018, Victoria Cruise Ship Terminal GHG emissions increased 19.1%.
 Since then, the total hoteling time at the terminal, when ships are docked but running generators, has increased as more cruise ships visit the port.

 When three cruise ships are in port, their hourly GHG emission rate is equivalent to 45% of the City of Victoria’s hourly emission rate (based on Synergy’s 2018 study).
+During the 2025 cruise season, three to four cruise ships arrived on 50 of the 159 days when cruise ships were in town.

 In addition, cruise tourism generates GHG emissions from taxis, highway style buses (which idle for long periods at the site), large industrial waste trucks, and landfilling.